Skip to content

 JSON

-Kùzu can scan JSON files using LOAD FROM.
-All JSON-related features are part of the JSON extension.
+Kùzu can scan JSON files using LOAD FROM, but only upon installation of the JSON extension.
 See the documentation on the JSON extension for details.